leoGeraldino/spaceinvader/README.md

 <h2>Next development steps</h2>

 I want to create levels for the game.
-I don't know exactly how it wil be, but I'm thinking of something like more aliens to shoot as the player scores.
+I don't know exactly how it will be, but I'm thinking of something like more aliens to shoot as the player scores.
 Maybe I'll create a boss when the player reach a certain score.
 Some obstacles like meteors or abandoned spaceships on the screen are the other resources that I want to improve in the game.
 Finally, I want to create a multiplayer mode in which two players can play at the same time on the screen.